USS Corry (DD-334): Build/class

-USS Corry is a Clemson-class destroyer built by Union Iron Works, San Francisco, California.
+USS Corry was a Clemson-class destroyer built by Union Iron Works, San Francisco, California.
 This was part of the last class of "flush-decker" destroyers to be built before World War II.
 They were also identified as "four-stackers" or "four-pipers" for the four notable smoke stacks on the destroyers.
 The Clemson-class destroyers are essentially Wickes-class destroyers with major improvements.
 It was addressed that Wickes-class destroyers would have trouble crossing the Atlantic – this led to the elimination of two boilers and the implementation of Yarrow boilers for the Clemson class.
 This design change from two boilers to Yarrow boilers was necessary in order to increase fuel capacity, thus increasing ship range.
 Doing so meant the Clemson-class destroyers had 100 tons of greater fuel capacity than the previous Wickes class.
 However, it was soon realized that even with this redesign, the altered destroyer plans were still not sufficient to allow crossing the Atlantic.
 The Navy had to bring forth other solutions, eventually settling on routine tanker-to-destroyer fuel transfers in the 1920s.
 The Clemson-class destroyers were also designed to fulfill an anti-submarine role more than anti-ship.
 This meant necessary change in maneuverability – leading to a larger rudder fitting as well as a more efficient hull form.